 Where Does Riesling Grow?

 - France.
-Located on the west bank of the upper Rhine, the Alsace region in France has been home to riesling as early as the late fifteenth century.
+Located on the west bank of the upper Rhine, the Alsace region in France has been home to riesling since the late fifteenth century.
 More than 20% of Alsace’s vineyards are dominated by riesling vines.
-Riesling wine from Alsace is of higher alcohol content than German riesling due to subtle changes in climate and production process.
+Alsace riesling has a higher alcohol content than German riesling due to subtle changes in climate and production process.

 - United States.
-German immigrants brought their riesling winemaking traditions with them in the late nineteenth century.
+German immigrants brought their riesling winemaking traditions with them to the U.S. in the late nineteenth century.
 Riesling is produced in significant quantities in Washington State, Michigan, and the Finger Lakes region of New York.

 What Is the Difference Between Riesling and Ice Wine?

-The riesling grape has an additional use past making traditional riesling wine: ice wine.
-Ice wine is made from riesling grapes that are left to freeze while on the vine so that their natural sugars concentrate.
+Historically, the riesling grape has also been used in the production of ice wine.
+Ice wine is made from grapes that are left to freeze while on the vine, so that their natural sugars concentrate.
 They are then harvested and processed, while still frozen, to yield a sweet dessert wine with deep, fruity flavors.
-Germany, Canada, and Austria are notable producers of ice wine from riesling grapes.
+Germany, Canada, and Austria are notable producers of ice wines made from riesling grapes.

 - Spicy Thai curries